A Guess Isn’t Good Enough for a Jury

 • Review of deposition testimony

-• Neuropyschological Testing (if brain injury is suspected)
+• Neuropyschological Testing and Neuroimaging (if brain injury is suspected)

 • Clinical Independent Medical Evaluation (IME), face to face with the examinee, if he believes it applicable and will contribute valuable information to his findings.